artic-network/polecat/docs/index.md

 Using a background phylogeny, such as the large phylogeny available through the COG-UK infrastructure on CLIMB, <strong>polecat</strong> will identify and flag clusters based on various configurable statistics.

-A fully customisable report is generated, summarising information about the clusters of interest.
+An interactive, customisable report is generated, summarising information about the clusters of interest.

 ### polecat documentation